 "If you're stuck for ideas about where to go to keep your children happy, then our 10 Things To Do In Lincolnshire For Kids guide is here to help"

-If you’re stuck for ideas about where to go to keep your children happy, then our 10 Things To Do In Lincolnshire For Kids guide is here to help.
-We’ve got lots of great suggestions to entertain the whole family – just read on…
+If you’re stuck for ideas about where to go to keep your children happy and entertained, then our 10 Things To Do In Lincolnshire For Kids guide is here to help.

 If your children love trains, then treat them to a ride on an old-fashioned steam train.